Welded & drawn precision steel tubes

 The supplied lengths are subject to the following distinctions:

-a) Production lengths between 4 and 7 m are supplied, failing agreement to the contrary.
+a) Production lengths between 4 and 7 m are supplied - unless otherwise agreed.
 The lengths per order item are not permitted to vary by more than 2 m.

 b) Fixed lengths with a permissible deviation from the ordered length of ± 500 mm.
 Up to 10 % of the delivered quantity may deviate from the fixed length, but not by more than 2 m.